 Gavin Pride

 Gavin has worked in a range of natural resource and water management areas since leaving the University of New England in 1991.
 During this time, he spent 16 years with the NSW government undertaking a range of waterway restoration programs before moving into the water management space.
-He has spent the last 12 years with the MDBA and Commonwealth Environmental Water Office working on an number of water management program areas.
+He has spent the last 12 years with the MDBA and Commonwealth Environmental Water Holder working on an number of water management program areas.

 Dr Danial Stratford